JBozarov/capstone-2/OOP.md

 In Object Oriented Programming polymorphism is a very important concept.
 The meaning of polymorphism is poly means many and morph means forms so polymorphism is many forms ( meaning like one unit is being in several forms ).
 So in OOP polymorphism is using the single method in many forms, many ways, for different purposes.
 So how do we achieve that ?
 We achieve that by creating abstract methods (method signature ) inside an interface and defining the method body in the class based on the class requirements.
 Each method will have a different body for different implementation purposes.
 For concrete example, let's say we have a different bank class that has overdraft methods.
 When we instantiate a bank class, each object will have a different way ( different overdraft charge fee ) of implementing overdraft method so instead of creating overdraft methods in each instance of the bank class, we define overdraft signature in the interface and make class bank implements interface.
 That way we achieve polymorphism, I mean we don't need to ???
-Polymorphism is achieved by overloading and overriding methods.
+Polymorphism achieved by overloading and overriding methods.
    Overloading a class has multiple methods with the same name but with different parameters.
    Overriding a subclass uses the super class's method ( same name, same parameters ) by adding specific information that belongs to the subclass.
    We use @overload and @override annotations to tell our code that these methods are being overloaded or overridden.